SSamakk/Islami-App/README.md

 ## Acknowledgment

-This project was developed while I was at Root Academy.
+This project was developed during my Flutter Diploma at Route Academy.